Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Abstract

 \section{Abstract}

 Mixture-of-Experts (MoE) architectures scale large language models efficiently by employing a parametric ``router'' to dispatch tokens to a sparse subset of experts.
 Typically, this router is trained once and then frozen, rendering routing decisions brittle under distribution shifts.
-We address this limitation by introducing \textbf{kNN-MoE}, a retrieval-augmented routing framework that reuses optimal expert assignments from a memory of similar past cases.
+We address this limitation by introducing \textbf{kNN-MoE}, a retrieval-augmented routing framework that reuses locally optimal expert assignments from a memory of similar past cases.
 This memory is constructed offline by directly optimizing token-wise routing logits to maximize the likelihood on a reference set.
-Crucially, we use the aggregate similarity of retrieved neighbors as a confidence-driven mixing coefficient, thus allowing the method to fall back to the frozen router when no relevant cases are found.
-Experiments show kNN-MoE outperforms zero-shot baselines and rivals computationally expensive supervised fine-tuning.
+Crucially, we use the average similarity of retrieved neighbors as a confidence-driven mixing coefficient, thus allowing the method to fall back to the frozen router when no relevant cases are found.
+Experiments show that kNN-MoE outperforms the zero-shot baseline and is competitive with computationally intensive supervised fine-tuning.